TR94/Kiwi-cocktail-bar/README.md

 New User Goals:
-- As a new user, I want to use a search engine, such as Google, to show me socialising venues within the area.
+- As a new user, I want to find local socialising venues within the area (Cardiff).
 - As a new user, I want the site to present the decor, styling and feel of how the bar is going to be.
 - As a new user, I want to be able to navigate the site in an easy and intuitive fashion.